 2014 saw the hundredth anniversary of the start of World War One and this caused a rekindling of interest in the long, bloody fighting line that straddled Europe between 1914 to 1917.
 To mark the occasion the 2014 Tour de France visited many of the major battlefields and stage five began at the Belgian town of Ypres.

 Inspired we set off to visit Ypres with the aim of Riding the fearsome Kemmelberg.

-It was at Ypres where the British and the Commonwealth armies fought many of their bloodiest battles.
+It was at Ypres where the combatants fought many of their bloodiest battles.
 The old fortress town of Ypres situated in the north of Belgium became a salient that pointed a finger into the German front lines.
 To the north is Passchendaele and to the south is the Somme and thereafter the line runs through France via Arras to the French fighting pivot point of Verdun, to the south of Paris.
 Each spot is now synonymous with the horrors of war.
 Verdun is also a major remembrance point and was visited by the 2014 Tour on stage seven.

 The Ypres salient was a major challenge to German military planners as it stood in defence of the potentially war winning capture of the ports of Calais and Dunkirk, especially as Antwerp and Ostend fell into German hands.
 Thus they attempted to outflank and encircle the salient, whilst the British and Commonwealth armies fought not just to hold the line, but also to widen their foothold.

 For cyclists Belgium is an ‘open door’ and one of the great climbs of cycle sport is the Kemmelberg, a fearsome cobbled ascent which is situated just a few kilometres south west of Ypres, which is where we headed in August 2013.